MarcoIeni/release-plz/docs/src/github-action.md

 Read [this](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#triggering-further-workflow-runs)
 guide to learn about possible workarounds, such as setting a Personal Access Token, a deploy key or a GitHub app.

+If you want to use the release-plz logo for the GitHub app, you can find it [here](assets/robot_head.jpeg).